AMus, BMus (McGill); MMus, DMus, (Indiana)

-Dr. Frances Gray, pianist, teaches in the areas of Piano Performance, Piano Literature & Pedagogy, Collaborative Piano, and Music Theory.
+Dr. Frances Gray, pianist, taught in the areas of Piano Performance, Piano Literature & Pedagogy, Collaborative Piano, and Music Theory.
 She received her Associate Diploma and Bachelor of Music Degree from McGill University and her Master and Doctor of Music Degrees from Indiana University, where she was a student of Menahem Pressler, renowned teacher and pianist of the Beaux Arts Trio.

 Dr. Gray is the recipient of many awards and research grants, including a Silver Medal from McGill University, Canada Council Fellowships, and a Commonwealth Scholarship for a year's study at the Royal Academy of Music in London, England.
 In 1998, she received a UPEI award for Outstanding Scholarly Achievement.